MateoNitro550/MateoNitro550.github.io/_posts/_en/2024-12-02-Monitors-Hack-The-Box.md

 ![10](https://raw.githubusercontent.com/MateoNitro550/MateoNitro550.github.io/main/assets/2024-10-21-Monitors-Hack-The-Box/10.png){:class="blog-image" onclick="expandImage(this)"}

-Among the paths found, we discovered the `wp-admin` admin panel; however, attempting to access it with default known credentials will not be effective in this case.
+Among the paths found, we discovered the `wp-admin` panel; however, attempting to access it with default known credentials will not be effective in this case.

 ![11](https://raw.githubusercontent.com/MateoNitro550/MateoNitro550.github.io/main/assets/2024-10-21-Monitors-Hack-The-Box/11.png){:class="blog-image" onclick="expandImage(this)"}

-We also discovered that the `wp-content` directory is accessible, which represents a configuration error, as this directory contains CMS resources that should be protected.
+We also discovered that the `wp-content` directory is accessible, which represents a configuration error, as this directory contains _CMS_ resources that should be protected.
 Within this directory, we can perform a second _fuzzing_ (or alternatively, we could manually search for specific paths), which leads us to the `plugins` directory.

 ```
 wfuzz -c -L -t 400 --hc 404 --hh 0 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt http://monitors.htb/wp-content/FUZZ